Chart Color Schemes

 Infrastructure

-Kidman Park has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally
+Kidman Park has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified a single project likely to impact this region: Gleneagles Reserve Stormwater Management & Reserve Upgrade, Fulham Gardens Shopping Centre Redevelopment, Findon High School Upgrade, and Rivergarden Estate are key projects; the following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified two projects that are likely to impact the area.
+Key projects include Findon Energy Storage Facility, Gleneagles Reserve Stormwater Management & Reserve Upgrade, Fulham Gardens Shopping Centre Redevelopment, and Findon High School Upgrade.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.